Saleem Ahmed: Early life and background

-Saleem Ahmed married Asma Ahmed.
-The couple has one son and one daughter.
+Saleem Ahmed is a distinguished Alumni of Sheshadripuram college, Bangalore.

 Political career

 Early career

 Saleem Ahmed started his political career as a party worker and organized Rallies, Training camps and youth conventions.
 In 1982 he got elected as Student Union Leader of Sheshadripuram College, Bangalore.
-In 1984 he became Bangalore City NSUI Vice President later in 1987 he became the President of Karnataka NSUI and General Secretary of All India Youth Congress.
+In 1984 he became Bangalore City NSUI Vice President, later in 1987 he became the President of Karnataka NSUI and General Secretary of All India Youth Congress.